lupyuen/lupyuen.github.io/src/dashboard.md

 # Start the NuttX Mirror Build

-TODO: nuttxpr permissions
+_What triggers the Daily Build at NuttX Mirror Repo?_

+Our script _sync-build-ingest.sh_ will trigger the __Daily Build__, followed by the ingestion of the GitHub Actions Logs.

-Only one instance of sync-build-ingest.sh should ever be running!
+Only one instance of _sync-build-ingest.sh_ should ever be running!
 Make sure _lupyuen_ isn't running it on his Home Computer.

-Inside the VM: Run
+Inside our VM: Do this...

 ```bash
 ## Set the GitHub Token